-In 2008, Park City was recognized by the International Mountain Biking Association (IMBA) as the first Gold Level Ride Center in the world.
-To this day.
-Both the Mid Mountain is recognized as IMBA Epic Trails.
+In 2008, Park City was recognized by the International Mountain Biking Association (IMBA) as the first Gold Level Ride Center in the world and continues to share that status with five other destinations.
+Both the Mid Mountain trail and the 26-mile, Park City Epic- Armstrong & Pinecone combined with the Wasatch Crest & Mid Mtn, are recognized as IMBA Epic rides.

 The sheer expanse, ease of access, variety of trails, visitor amenities and friendly locals make the Wasatch Back trail system one of the greatest in the country.